yo-artyom/greeter/readme.md

 - [ ] Create Kubernetes manifests or Helm charts for deploying Golang app (Deployment, Service, ConfigMap, Secret).
 - [ ] Configure Kubernetes namespaces for environment isolation.
 - [ ] Set resource limits for application pods.

-## 6. Observability and Monitoring
-- [ ] Integrate Prometheus for metrics collection.
-- [ ] Set up Grafana for visualization.
-- [ ] Configure Fluentd or AWS CloudWatch for log management.
-- [ ] Set up alerting rules based on performance metrics.

-## 7. Scaling and Load Testing
-- [ ] Configure Horizontal Pod Autoscaling based on CPU and memory.
-- [ ] Perform load testing using Locust or JMeter.

-## 8. Security and Compliance
-- [ ] Implement container image scanning for vulnerabilities.
-- [ ] Set up Kubernetes Role-Based Access Control (RBAC) for restricted access.
-- [ ] Use Kubernetes Secrets or AWS Secrets Manager for sensitive data.

-## 9. Continuous Improvements
-- [ ] Schedule regular updates for EKS, Docker images, and Kubernetes configs.
-- [ ] Analyze resource usage and optimize for cost and performance.